Axway/amplify-central/content/en/docs/runtime_security/view_runtime_security.md

 Learn how to

-The Runtime Compliance score is represented as grade from A to F to indicate the level of Runtime Security risk for an API.
-Te randge fro each grading are:
+The Runtime Compliance score is represented as grade from A based on the Average Risk Score for each API.
+The range for each grading are:

 | Grading score | Average Risk Score |
 |---------------|--------------------|